leodyversemilla07/saliksikhub/README.md

 ###  Technology Stack

-*  [List the programming languages and frameworks used to build SaliksikHub] (e.g., PHP, Laravel, React)
+* PHP, Laravel, Inertiajs with React and Typescript.

 **Disclaimer:** This project is under development, and the features mentioned above may be subject to change.